This story originally appeared in our July 2017 issue. Some of the parties quoted are no longer in the same roles.

 Festivals conjure up an excitement like no other in our town.
 You can feel the pulse heighten even in the chill of winter or the humid heat of summer.
-Art in the Park and Citizen Jane have long been beloved events of Columbia’s annual festival schedule, and the list continues to build.
+Art in the Park has long been a beloved event on Columbia’s annual festival schedule, and the list continues to build.

 Festivals remind us why we love Columbia so, and make others fall in love with our town, too.
 And, those festivals feel the love, too, according to president of Roots N Blues N BBQ, Richard King.